Piazza Santa Croce

 Till the end of the 18th century, the Piazza Santa Croce was surrounded by a wooden fence that was removed by Peter Leopold so that stone pillars and benches could take its place.
 A few palaces or palazzos are built on the southern and the western sides of the piazza, whereas the northern side boasts old Medieval constructions.

 The Basilica of Santa Croce holds prominent position on this square’s Eastern front, with a huge interior decorated by frescoes created by Giotto and his students.
-Existing since the 13th century, this church is also the burial place for a number of famed Italians, including; Niccolò Machiavelli, Galileo Galilei, Guglielmo Marconi, Lorenzo Ghiberti, and many others.
+Existing since the 13th century, this church is also the burial place for a number of famed Italians, including: Michelangelo Buonarroti, Niccolò Machiavelli, Galileo Galilei, Guglielmo Marconi, Lorenzo Ghiberti, Ugo Foscolo and many others.
 This is why it is called Tempio dell’Itale Glorie (Temple of the Italian Glories).

 A marble statue made by Enrico Pazzi in 1865, is placed in front of the church and is dedicated to Dante Alighieri.
 The piazza is also home to a fountain that is located in front of the Palazzo Cocchi-Serristori.
 This fountain was designed by Pietro Maria Bardi in 1673.

-Palazzo Cocchi-Serristori is just opposite to the basilica and is a grand palace that was rebuilt by Sangallo for Lorenzo de’ Medici in the late 1400s.
+Palazzo Cocchi-Serristori is just opposite to the basilica and is a grand palace of the 14th century, maybe rebuilt by the famous architect Giuliano da Sangallo for Lorenzo de’ Medici in the late 1400s.
 Undergoing several renovations over the years, this palazzo boasts an elegant front and today, it is the headquarters of the ‘Quarter 1’ of Florence.